Huntington School's student population of 297 students has declined by 12% over five school years.

 Nearby Public Schools

-- The nearest high school, middle school, and elementary school to Huntington School is Canyon View Junior High School (0.8 miles away)
+The nearest middle school and elementary school is Canyon View Junior High School (0.8 miles away)

 Canyon Rd, 550 North 400 West

 Huntington, UT 84528